Michigan State University: College of Human Medicine

+College of Health Sciences

+Under the "One Team, One Health" initiative, Michigan State University is restructuring its health colleges by unifying the College of Human Medicine and the College of Osteopathic Medicine into a single integrated college that will continue to offer both MD and DO degrees under their separate independent accreditations.
+Additionally, the university is establishing a new College of Health Sciences alongside a cross-cutting One Health Research Network to centralize interdisciplinary research and healthcare workforce training.

+College of Veterinary Medicine

 Though Michigan State has offered courses in veterinary science since its founding, the College of Veterinary Medicine was not formally established as a four-year, degree-granting program until 1910.
-In 2011, the Michigan State University College of Veterinary Medicine was ranked No. 9 in the nation.
 The college has over 170000 ft2 of office, teaching, and research space, as well as a veterinary teaching hospital.

+The Michigan State University Veterinary Diagnostic Laboratory, a service unit in the College of Veterinary Medicine and member of the National Animal Health Laboratory Network, is a full-service, fully accredited veterinary diagnostic laboratory for all species.
+Serving livestock, poultry, horses, and wildlife as well as companion, exotic, aquatic and zoo animals, the lab is equipped to give clients easy access to routine and specialty diagnostics.

 Other academic units

 In recent years, MSU's music program has grown substantially.
 Music major enrollment increased more than 97% between 1991 and 2004.
 In early 2007, this growth led the university board of trustees to spin the music program off into its own college unit: The MSU College of Music.
 The new college faces many new challenges, such as working with limited space and funding.
 Nevertheless, MSU's music college plans on continued success, placing an annual average of 25 graduate students in tenure stream university positions.

 The College of Education at Michigan State University offers graduate and undergraduate degrees in several fields, including counseling, educational psychology, special education, teacher education and kinesiology.
 The graduate school has several programs ranked in the top five in the country by U.S. News & World Report for 2016: elementary teacher education (1st), secondary teacher education (1st), curriculum and instruction (3rd), educational psychology (4th), and higher education administration (4th).
 The College of Education is housed in Erickson Hall.
 MSU offers a 30 credit graduate program for a Master of Arts in Educational Technology in 3 different formats; completely online, hybrid in East Lansing, or overseas.
 Founded in 1956, the MSU Honors College provides individualized curricula to MSU's top undergraduate students.
 Though the college offers no majors of its own, it has its own dean and academic advisers to help Honors students with their educational pursuits.